 Another important aspect of free shaping is training frustration tolerance.
 Especially at the beginning, your dog may feel insecure or not immediately understand what is expected of him.
 With patience and positive reinforcement, your dog will learn to deal with small setbacks and keep going without getting discouraged.
 This skill is not only important in training, but also in everyday life.
 Free Shaping therefore offers an ideal opportunity to train your dog's mindset, develop his talents and deepen your relationship at the same time.

-During Free Shaping, complex processes take place in your dog's brain that promote both his cognitive abilities and his emotional stability.
+During free shaping, complex processes take place in your dog's brain that promote both his cognitive abilities and his emotional stability.
 The focus is on the principle of trial and error: your dog tries out different behaviours and learns from your reaction which of them are desirable.
-Every reward you give him reinforces the link between the behaviour shown and success, which in turn increases his motivation.
+Each reward you give him reinforces the link between the behaviour shown and success, which in turn increases his motivation.

 Free Shaping activates your dog's grey matter, as he constantly has to find new solutions.
 This process trains his problem-solving skills and increases his ability to adapt to different situations.
 At the same time, it encourages what is known as creative thinking, as your dog cannot rely on familiar signals, but develops new behaviours independently.